arishuynhvan/learnRNExpo/Basics.md

 - flex: 1 -> take as much space as it can get
 - flex numbers of the siblings of the same parents are relative to each other.
 They can help

+## Touchable Components

+- A family of RN-exclusive components for handling the touch event at high level (no longer onTouchStart... onTouchEnd)